Developer Guide

 Firstly, we revamped the GUI entirely.
 Taking into consideration colour consistency, design trends and ease of navigation, we used Figma to generate a mock-up for our reference throughout the development.
 Despite the limitations of JavaFX and our knowledge in CSS, we were successful in replicating our ideal design.

-To make our application more dynamic, we researched on numerous APIs and narrowed down to using JavaFX’s Property
+To make our application more dynamic, we researched on numerous APIs and narrowed down to using JavaFX’s Property and Bindings interfaces.

 Through countless trial and errors, we managed to render NUSave’s UI components dynamically while adhering to OO principles.